qifeng-yan/typescript-course/README.md

 let age : number = 20;
 let gameOver : boolean = false;

 However, it is not necessary.
-A less verbose way to do this is by type inference.
+A less verbose way to do this is by _type inference_.

-For example, by declaring let age = 20, number is inferred by Typescript to be a number.
+For example, by declaring _let age = 20_, number is _inferred_ by Typescript to be a number.

-###Typescript knows what methods are available according to the declared type of the variable.
+### Typescript knows what methods are available according to the declared type of the variable.

-###Typescript notifies the author when the author tries to assign the variable a value of a different type.
+### Typescript notifies the author when the author tries to assign the variable a value of a different type.